-I see many patient with cancer and family members of individuals with cancer, who spend a lot of time thinking about what they did wrong or what they could have done differently to not get the cancer.
+I see many patients with cancer, as well as family members of individuals with cancer, who spend a lot of time thinking about what they did wrong or what they could have done differently to not get the cancer.
 This guilt, shame and blame makes it more difficult to deal with the day to day challenges of cancer treatment.
-I hope that considering the results of this recent study will help each person with cancer who is blaming themselves to take a deep breath and a new less negative perspective about their situation.
+I hope that considering the results of this recent study will help each person with cancer who is blaming themselves to take a deep breath and a different, less negative perspective about their situation.

 Cancer can feel like the consequence of individual failures or indulgences in health, like failing to eat well or maintain a healthy body weight.
 However, a recent study conducted by the Howard Hughes Medical Institute has found that the majority of cancers are not due to individual faults, but that 66% of cancers occur randomly, therefore out of control of any preventable behaviors (1).

 When DNA reproduces, the cells divide and can often make mistakes.
 These mistakes are usually parts of the DNA that are not critical.
 However, if cell reproduction includes one random mutation that results in a cancer driver gene, the consequence can be cancer (2).

 The study, which followed the relationship between the number of normal stem cell divisions and the risk of 17 cancer types in 69 countries, found that normal stem cell division is linked to cancer regardless of environmental factors (1).
 The results challenge the belief that cancer is caused by a combination of genetic and environmental factors.
 The study estimated that 22% of cancer is attributable to environmental factors such as lifestyle and nutritional choices, and that 5% of cancer is due to heredity.
 The exact percentages vary according to the type of cancer (1).